Veto2922/Real-time-Mask-Detection-using-MobilNet-for-SYNC-INTERN/README.md

 ### We first train our model in this [dataset](https://github.com/balajisrinivas/Face-Mask-Detection/tree/master/dataset)

-#### note: if you want try training model download [dataset](https://github.com/balajisrinivas/Face-Mask-Detection/tree/master/dataset) and put it into Training Model
+#### note: if you want try training model download [dataset](https://github.com/balajisrinivas/Face-Mask-Detection/tree/master/dataset) and put it into Training Model folder

 ### After training model we use opencv to return the face locations and prediction result on the camera